Bat Inventory Course - Mistnet Capture

 -Attendees are strongly encouraged to gradually change sleep patterns prior to the course, generally not going to sleep until midnight at the earliest and getting up around 9 am or later.

 -Attendees MUST show proof rabies vaccination or sufficient blood titre within the past 2 years.
 YOU WILL NOT BE ALLOWED TO HANDLE BATS WITHOUT THIS.

 -Food is not supplied in this course, and breaks during the classroom day will be short, so plan to bring snacks – after Day 1 note that specific meal-times will become less obvious as the course goes along!

--A computer (PC) is strongly recommended to visualize and process acoustic recordings of bats
+-A computer (PC) is optional to visualize and process acoustic recordings of bats

 -participants should bring at least 3 boxes of disposable latex, or vinyl gloves of the appropriate size for them